 The Office of the Assistant Vice Provost for Research, Technology Commercialization and Industry Engagement,

 coordinates the roles of all participants in the technology commercialization process.

 Patent Law Basics for University Researchers

-The Office of the VPR, in consultation with the following committees, offices and departments, monitors all univeristy research activity to ensure that it is conducted in accordance with federal, state, and local regulations and guidelines.
+The Assistant Vice Provost for Research, Research Compliance and the following committees, offices and departments, monitors all university research activity to ensure that it is conducted in accordance with federal, state, and local regulations and guidelines.